-The Law covers all natural and legal persons of the public and private sector, including public authorities, local authorities and organisations of public or private law concerning:
+The Law covers all natural and legal persons of the public and private sectors in relation to:

-With the exception of the Supreme Court which has jurisdiction over administrative actions, persons who claim that they have suffered discrimination under the Law have the option of submitting a complaint to the Equality Authority of the Office of the Commissioner for Administration (Ombudsman), which has relevant jurisdiction to examine the complaint under the Combating of Racial and Other Forms of Discrimination (Ombudsman) Law 42(I) 2004, or to the courts.
+With the exception of the Supreme Court which has jurisdiction over administrative actions, persons who claim that they have suffered discrimination may submit a complaint to the Equality Authority of the Office of the Commissioner for Administration (Ombudsman), which has relevant jurisdiction to examine the complaint under the Combating of Racial and Other Forms of Discrimination (Ombudsman) Law 42(I) 2004, or to the courts.
 Litigation could be initiated either in the Labour Dispute Court or the District Court.
-The Labour Dispute Court can rule for fair and reasonable compensation, which covers at least the total of the positive damage suffered by the victim plus legal interest.
-The District Court rules the higher of the following two (a) fair and reasonable compensation or (b) the total of the positive damage suffered by the victim plus legal interest.
+The Labour Dispute Court can rule for fair and reasonable compensation, which covers damages suffered by the victim plus legal interest (currently at 3.5%) whereas the District Court may award the higher of either: (a) fair and reasonable compensation or (b) the damage suffered by the victim plus legal interest.

-The Law provides protection for the person who lodges a complaint or is involved in the proceedings aiming to implement the principle of equal treatment, by prohibiting any unfavourable treatment or consequence against that person.
+The Law provides protection for a complainant, by prohibiting any unfavourable treatment or consequence against that person.

 In 2013, 88 complaints regarding unlawful discrimination were submitted to the Equality Authority.
 More than half of all complaints concerned discrimination on the grounds of sex and approximately 4 of these concerned discrimination on the grounds of age.

-The trickiest areas for employers are the stage of recruitment and termination of employment.
-In regards to the recruitment of personnel, whilst there are no specific restrictions or prohibitions against background checks in relation to the prior work experience and qualifications of a potential employee, questions relating to the timing of the education and training of an applicant may give rise to a potential age discrimination claim.
+The trickiest areas for employers are at the stages of recruitment and termination of employment.
+In regards to the recruitment, whilst there are no specific restrictions or prohibitions against background checks in relation to the prior work experience and qualifications of a potential employee, questions relating to the timing of the education and training of an applicant may give rise to a potential age discrimination claim.